zakinder/New-Religion/Readme.md

-      Eye(I) Want Or Unseen Want Or Your Want Or Begin Want Solution for Unseen Wars Put Mirrors Mirros in the Wall Tell Essays to Transparent CCC Rings Walls Just 1 Backup Plan Of Unseen Human Or Humans Die Pathetaclly Since After Adam And Eve.
+      Eye(I) Want Or Unseen Want Or Your Want Or Begin Want Solution for Unseen Wars Put Mirrors Mirros in the Wall Tell Essays to Transparent CCC Rings Walls
-      There is no such called Evil Spirits or Ghost or Ghost Adventures.